bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 ### Step 9.
 Taxonomic Classification *** **[DO NOT RUN]**

 Now that we have putative mRNA transcripts, we can begin to infer the origins of our mRNA reads.
 Firstly, we will attempt to use a reference based short read classifier to infer the taxonomic orgin of our reads.
-Here we will use [Kaiju] (https://github.com/bioinformatics-centre/kaiju), [Centrifuge](https://ccb.jhu.edu/software/centrifuge/manual.shtml), and our Gene Annotation results to generate taxonomic classifications for our reads based on a reference database.
+Here we will use [Kaiju](https://github.com/bioinformatics-centre/kaiju), [Centrifuge](https://ccb.jhu.edu/software/centrifuge/manual.shtml), and our Gene Annotation results to generate taxonomic classifications for our reads based on a reference database.
 Kaiju can classify prokaryotic reads at speeds of millions of reads per minute using the proGenomes database on a system with less than 16GB of RAM (~13GB).
 Using the entire NCBI nr database as a reference takes ~43GB.
 Similarly fast classification tools require >100GB of RAM to classify reads against large databases.

 However, Kaiju still takes too much memory for the systems in the workshop so we have precompiled the classifications, `mouse1_classification.tsv`, in the tar file `tutorial_files.tar.gz`.